 My job was simple.
-It was to do nothing a monkey couldn’t do.
-Not wanting to hand off important tasks to a temp, my sole job was to simply answer and route calls.
+It was nothing a monkey couldn’t do.
+Not wanting to hand off important tasks to a temp, they had me answering and routing calls.
 It was incredibly boring.
 I spent every day on Facebook.

 That down time allowed me to realize two things:

-First, life had not changed at all.
-Friends, family, Boston – all of it had stayed in stasis while I was gone.
+First, life hadn’t changed at all.
+Friends, family, Boston—all of it had stayed in stasis while I was gone.
 I had changed, but the world around me hadn’t.
 It was disheartening.
 And there was no one I knew who could relate to what I was feeling.